analogdevicesinc/MaximAI_Documentation/Guides/Making Your Own Audio and Image Classification Application Using Keyword Spotting and Cats-vs-Dogs.md

 ```
 data -- KWS
-           |--raw: containts folders with labels name, each containing 1sec .wav file for that label
+           |--raw: contains folders with labels name, each containing 1sec .wav file for that label
 ```